 The yield curve is one of three or four charts that working analysts look at every morning.
-It is also one of the most misrepresented charts in mainstream financial coverage, where it tends to appear in stories about recessions and disappear from view the rest of the time.
+It is also one of the most misrepresented in mainstream financial coverage, where it tends to appear in stories about recessions and disappear from view the rest of the time.
 The curve is more interesting than the recession framing suggests, and the underlying mechanics are straightforward enough that anyone can read one.

 What the chart shows

 The US Treasury yield curve is a single line.
 The horizontal axis is time to maturity (how long the government is borrowing the money for, ranging from one month to 30 years).
 The vertical axis is the annualised yield (the interest rate the government is paying to borrow that money).
 Every point on the line is a real, actively traded government bond, and the price of each bond moves continuously during the trading day.
+The current curve is published daily by the US Treasury on its interest rate statistics page.

 On a normal day, the curve slopes upward from left to right.
 Short-dated borrowing is cheap; long-dated borrowing is more expensive.
 The reason is intuitive: a lender taking a 30-year credit risk on the US government is exposed to thirty more years of inflation, policy changes, and unforeseen events than a lender taking a one-month risk.
 The longer lender wants extra compensation for that uncertainty.
 The extra compensation is called the term premium.